Daniel-B-Tufvesson/speech-act-classifier/data/auto-annotated data/README.md

 This resulted in a dataset with 3 293 824 sentences (39 737 omitted).

 ### 7. Remove sentences that occur in the test data.
+I then removed all the sentences that also occur in the test data.

 ### 6. Balance data?